Midtown Madness: Development

 Microsoft staff asked Angel Studios employees to prevent players from hitting pedestrians.
 Angel Studios (after deciding against rendering pedestrians in two dimensions) developed 3D pedestrian models that could run and jump out of the way.
 Midtown Madness included an option to remove pedestrians, as they do not alter gameplay but may affect system performance when in a group; consequently, the game does not require a 3D graphics card.

 Microsoft's marketing team expressed interest in including Taco Bell restaurants in the game to run promotions that would involve giving away free burritos, according to project director Clinton Keith, but the feature was requested too late in development for Angel Studios to make the change.

 A demo version was released for download on May 1, 1999.
 It featured three vehicles (a Mustang, a Panoz Roadster, and a bus), and all driving modes except Circuit.
 The demo also included features that were scrapped in the full version, such as the ability to send billboards flying.
 In December 1999, Angel Studios reported that they were considering a race designer for players, but ultimately this feature was not added.
-The finished game was released on May 27.
+The finished game was released to retailers on May 18, with full distribution completed by May 27.

 Midtown Madness is distinct from other racing games of its time, especially those influenced by the Need for Speed series, in providing an open environment rather than a closed circuit.
 Project director Clinton Keith said that an open world makes the gameplay more diverse and adds "element[s] of discovery" such as finding shortcuts.
 Gary Whitta described the game as open world racing: "[Y]ou still have checkpoints to hit, [but] you don't have to follow the A-B-C-D standard to do it".